 Amkor is one of the world's leading providers of outsourced semiconductor packaging and test services.
 Our financial goal is profitable sales growth.
-To achieve this goal, we are focused on leveraging our leadership position in services for advanced technologies, providing our customers with a geographically diverse manufacturing footprint, growing within the industry secular growth markets of 5G, automotive, Internet-of-Things ("IoT") and high-performance computing ("HPC"), optimizing utilization of existing assets, and selectively growing our scale and scope through strategic investments.
+To achieve this goal, we are focused on leveraging our leadership position in services for advanced technologies, providing our customers with a geographically diverse manufacturing footprint, growing within the industry secular growth markets of 5G, automotive, high-performance computing ("HPC") and Internet-of-Things ("IoT"), optimizing utilization of existing assets, and selectively growing our scale and scope through strategic investments.

 We are an industry leader in developing and commercializing advanced packaging and test technologies, which we believe provide substantial value to our customers.
 Advanced packages, which account for a significant portion of mobile phone semiconductor value, are the preferred choice in the high-end smartphone market.
 The use of advanced packages in automotive applications is also growing, largely due to new, data-intensive applications which require increased pin count and performance.
-In consumer devices, further miniaturization and the integration of new functionality within IoT devices also require advanced packaging.
-With the continuing trend towards cloud-based computing, innovative advanced packaging solutions are needed to achieve the increased speed, performance and power consumption requirements for this market.
-We believe that demand for advanced packaging services will continue to grow as our customers and leading electronics OEMs strive for smaller device geometries, higher levels of integration and performance and lower power consumption.
+With the continuing trend towards cloud-based computing and the expanding use of artificial intelligence, innovative advanced packaging solutions are needed to achieve the increased performance and power consumption requirements for this market.
+In consumer devices, further miniaturization and increasing functionality within IoT devices also require advanced packaging.
+We believe that demand for advanced packaging services will continue to grow as our customers and leading electronics original equipment manufacturers strive for smaller device geometries, higher levels of integration and performance and lower power consumption.
 We intend to continue to leverage our investments in advanced technology to meet the demand for these services in high growth markets.

-Our broad geographic footprint, including our manufacturing presence in Portugal and our headquarters in the United States, are key differentiators for us and position us to continue to support global supply chains and to participate in initiatives to regionalize supply chains.
-We are making preparations to deliver advanced system-in-package ("SiP") modules and other packaging solutions from the Vietnam Facility.
-We believe that the Vietnam Facility, which is expected to begin production in the fourth quarter of 2023, will provide customers with a cost-competitive high-volume manufacturing location that offers additional supply chain diversification.
+Our broad geographic footprint, including our manufacturing presence in multiple countries across Asia, in Portugal and our headquarters in the United States, is a key differentiator and positions us to continue to support global supply chains and to participate in initiatives to regionalize supply chains.
+We are preparing to deliver advanced system-in-package ("SiP") modules and other advanced packages from our Vietnam Facility beginning in the second half of 2024.
+In addition, we are progressing plans to build an advanced packaging and test facility in Arizona.
+We believe our unique geographic footprint provides customers with multiple options to mitigate risk and diversify their supply chains.